 In our years helping clients through truck accident claims in Atlanta, we have seen a wide range of personal injuries.
 We have seen first-hand how devastating a collision with a commercial truck can be.
 Our lawyers recognize the catastrophic, disabling, and fatal injuries these accidents can cause.
 We are here to guide you through the claims process, no matter what type of injuries the crash caused you or someone close to you.
 Some of these include:

 The more severe your injuries, the greater the value of your claim.
 A truck accident that caused significant pain and suffering, permanent disfigurement, disability, or the death of a loved one demand attention from an attorney.
 Our Atlanta lawyers want to help you seek justice and compensation for your damages from the liable party.

 It can be difficult to answer the liability question after a truck accident in Atlanta.
 Unlike a typical car accident case, a truck accident involves the potential liability of the trucking company or a different party.

 Determining liability for your damages may take an in-depth look at exactly what caused your injuries.
 Liability could come down to one or more parties depending on the circumstances of your case.

-Butler Wooten & Peak LLP has years of experience handling trucking accidents and other serious auto accident cases throughout the state of Georgia.
+Butler Prather LLP has years of experience handling trucking accidents and other serious auto accident cases throughout the state of Georgia.
 We have an outstanding verdict and settlement record.
 We win cases based on our knowledge, resources, and aggressive litigation methods – but also thanks to our client-focused services.
 Our lawyers personalize our legal strategies based on each unique client and case.
 Speak with an attorney today about your Atlanta truck accident case.
 Contact us for a free consultation!
 (800) 242-2962